 Also, before you sign up with online brokers like First Trade or Markets.com, make sure you know what you are doing.
-Simple advice we admit but we know from experience how many people decide to start trading and then ask questions later.
-To put it in the simplest terms possible before you invest any money into something please take note of exactly what you are doing.
+Simple advice, we admit, but we know from experience how many people decide to start trading and then ask questions later.
+Please know what you are doing with First Trade or Markets.com before investing money into something.

 First Trade and Markets.com Alternatives

 If First Trade and Markets.com are not what you are not quite what you are looking for we list some of the best First Trade and Markets.com alternatives below.